peterchiriac/SQL-Project-Data-Jobs-Analysis/README.md

 - **SQL:** The backbone of my analysis, allowing me to query the database and reveal critical insights.
 - PostgreSQL: The chosen database management system, ideal for handling the job posting data.
-- Visual Studio Code: My go-to data base management and eecuting SQL queries.
+- Visual Studio Code: My go-to data base management and executing SQL queries.
-- Git & GitHub: Essential for version control and sharing my SQL scripts and anaysis, ensuring collaboration and project tracking.
+- Git & GitHub: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.